 Example 5.1.
-Considering the query tree plan and authorizations in Figure 1, the algorithm first visits the tree in post-order and identifies the candidates for each node (Figure 5(a)).
-The algorithm then visits the tree in pre-order and selects, for each node, the candidate that is more promising from an economic point of view (Figure 5(b)).
-For instance, assuming that $\mathbb{Y}$ is less expensive, the root node is assigned to $\mathbb{Y}$ .
-Similarly, we assume that evaluating the GROUP BY clause at $\mathbb{Y}$ is more convenient than moving it to $\mathbb{X}$ or $\mathbb{Z}$ .
-However, since $\mathbb{Y}$ cannot access attribute $C \in n.A_e$ in plaintext, C is inserted into set to\enc\dec and its re-encryption pushed down in the tree.
-Assuming that the less expensive alternative for join evaluation is $\mathbb{Z}$ , since $\mathbb{Z}$ can re-encrypt C, a re-encrypted for the evaluation of the join operation and $\mathbb{Z}$ is authorized for this operation, $\mathbb{Z}$ decrypts and re-encrypts also S and N. We note that $\mathbb{Z}$ can evaluate the
+Considering the query tree plan and authorizations in Fig. 1, the algorithm first visits the tree in post-order and identifies the candidates for each node (Fig. 5(a)).
+The algorithm then visits the tree in pre-order and selects, for each node, the candidate that is more promising from an economic point of view (Fig. 5(b)).
+For instance, assuming that \mathbb{Y} is less expensive, the root node is assigned to \mathbb{Y} .
+Similarly, we assume that evaluating the GROUP BY clause at \mathbb{Y} is more convenient than moving it to \mathbb{X} or Z. However, since \mathbb{Y} cannot access attribute $C \in n.A_e$ in plaintext, C is inserted into set to_enc_dec and its re-encryption pushed down in the tree.
+Assuming that the less expensive alternative for join evaluation is \mathbb{Z} , since \mathbb{Z} can re-encrypt C, a re-encryption operation for C is inserted into the tree as child of the join node.
+Also, since both S and N need to be re-encrypted for the evaluation of the join operation and \mathbb{Z} is authorized for this operation, \mathbb{Z} decrypts and re-encrypts also S and N. We note that \mathbb{Z} can evaluate the join over plaintext values, being authorized for such visibility, and encrypt their values before sending the join result to \mathbb{Y} .
+Finally, we assume that the selection over J can be evaluated over the attribute encrypted in storage and is then evaluated by the provider storing relation COMPANY (i.e., \mathbb{C}).
+The third step of the algorithm injects encryption and decryption operations as needed: in the example, the decryption of P and I by \mathbb{Y} for the evaluation of the root node.